Camp & Health FAQ's

 For more information, contact the site your camper will be attending directly.
 A health screening will be done the day of check-in.

-If the camping office needs to cancel a camp, you will be notified and receive a full refund.
+If the camping office needs to cancel a camp due to health/wellness or other reasons, you will be notified and receive a full refund.

-If a camper needs to cancel, we will provide a full refund in the event of illness, COVID-19 exposure, or a family emergency.
+If a camper needs to cancel, we will provide a full refund in the event of illness, exposure or an emergency.
 Please let us know as soon as possible if you need to request a refund.
 A refund will be issued only if requested.
 All camper cancellations must be received in writing at email@example.com.
 Please call the camping office at (800) 765-1651 (toll free) with any questions.